rapid7/insightconnect-plugins/string/help.md

 # Version History

+* 1.2.2 - Added user nobody in Dockerfile | Use input and output constants | Added "f" strings
 * 1.2.1 - New spec and help.md format for the Hub
 * 1.2.0 - New action Trim
 * 1.1.0 - New action Set Encoding